People

 -

-Jordan is a masters student in the Earth and Environmental Sciences department at the University of a Waterloo.
+Jordan is a Master’s researcher in the Earth and Environmental Sciences department at the University of a Waterloo.

 Her research focuses on studying the environmental trade-off between hydrological inundation and greenhouse gas emission within restored agricultural wetlands wetlands being used for nutrient mitigation.